Tom's Morningside Classic Reuben

 1. 01

-Whisk together the mayonnaise, ketchup, horseradish, Worcestershire, hot sauce, paprika, salt, and pepper.
+Whisk together the mayonnaise, ketchup, horseradish, Worcestershire, hot sauce, paprika, salt, and pepper in a small bowl.

-Taste and adjust the dressing to ensure it packs a noticeable, spicy punch, then set aside to let the flavors meld.
+Taste and adjust for a savory, creamy dressing with a noticeable, spicy punch, then set aside.

 2. 02